Ethereum DeFi · UX Case Study · Live on Sepolia Testnet

 Tokenomics Restrictions

-Certain flows had to comply with ecosystem-specific rules, limiting how rewards and staking information could be displayed.
-Design had to work within these hard constraints.
+Certain flows had to comply with ecosystem-specific rules around $CYCLE's fixed 12% APY model, limiting how rewards and staking information could be displayed.

 What I Designed